ryancooper/course-info/lab4.md

   Your code should now should pass the `TransactionTest` system test (which may also run for quite a long time).
-If everything is implemented correctly, you should also be able to pass the `BPlusTreeTest` system test.
-We expect many people to find `BPlusTreeTest` difficult, so it's not required, but we'll give extra credit to anyone who can run it successfully.
+If everything is implemented correctly, you should also be able to pass the `BTreeTest` system test.
+We expect many people to find `BTreeTest` difficult, so it's not required, but we'll give extra credit to anyone who can run it successfully.
 Please note that this test may take up to a minute to complete.

    At this point, you should have a recoverable database, in the sense that if the database system crashes (at a point other than